What Is It?

 Nothing.
 This will not affect your web page layout at all.

-Quite simply, it only counts the number of page views to the story on which the code appears.
+It only counts the number of page views to the story on which the code appears.
 It doesn’t count unique visitors.
 It also doesn’t count anything on pages other than the one on which you loaded it.

 We will hold the pageview data PixelPing collects as confidential, and we will not share it with outsiders, period.